Dubai World Cup Preview, Tips, Runners & Trends (Dubai World Cup Night)

 Dubai World Cup Jockey Statistics

 There are two leading jockeys in the Dubai World Cup over the last 20 renewals, with both Christophe Soumillon and Frankie Dettori, who have both won the race two times.
-Christophe Soumillon has been the winner with Thunder Snow (2018 & 2019).
+Christophe Soumillon has been with Thunder Snow (2018 & 2019).
 Frankie Dettori winners have been with Electrocutionist (2006) and Country Grammer (2022).
 There is one jockey who has not had the best of times in the Dubai World Cup; Ryan Moore has ridden 10 runners in the race without recording any wins.

-Here are some of the top Dubai World Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are some of the top Dubai World Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places, including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 JockeyR-W-PWinEW